Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 Psalms and prayers of absolution

-27r-v: Short version of the complete ‘De laude psalmorum’ Reasons for singing the psalms, and which psalms one should sing
+27r-v: Short version of the complete ‘De laude psalmorum’ Reasons for singing the psalms, and which psalms one should sing</b>

 27v-28v: Dicti Sancti Augustini
 On the power of the psalms